ml-archive/Spinner/README.md

 ### Custom spinner
 If you would rather use something more custom than the UIActivityIndicator, you can set an array of images to the Spinner with a duration time it takes to animate through them and display it in a view.

-First setup SpinnerView with your array of images e.g AppDelegate
+First setup SpinnerView with your array of images e.g. AppDelegate

 ```swift
 let imagesArray = [...]
 SpinnerView.set(withCustomImages: imagesArray, duration: 2)
 ```

-and than simply call the custom show methods
+and than simply call the custom show method

 ```swif
 spinner.showCustom(in: view, disablesUserInteraction: false, dimBackground: true)